Waziup/learning-center-content/content/en/courses/2.Electronics/1.Basic/_index.md

 **Expected Outcome**
 - Use Ohm's law to determine the appropriate resistance required for an LED with a given maximum current and voltage supply.

+- Build the circuit after working out the resistance required.

 What you need:

 - Calulator
 - Sheet of paper
 - Pen/Pencil
+- Breadboard
+- 3v power source(two AA batteries, bench power supply)
+- Battery holder(if you choose batteries as your power source)
+- Jumper wires
+- LED(choose which ever color works for you)
+- A few resistors with different values, to try out different configurations

 **What to keep in mind**